blheson/woo-quantity-to-price/README.txt

 === Woo Quantity To Price ===
-Auto sync Plugins and Themes from repositories
+Woo Quantity To Price from repositories